Chappy59711/All-in-My-Head/README.md

 ConfigCheck shows the configuration of the local machine vs a pre-determined configuation.
 The pre-configuration is contained in test.csv.

 Discovery

+BabyPingSweep

+A simple ping sweep script.

+New-p

+Used on the Hak5 Bash Bunny and must be run under an administrative account.
+Allows discovery to run from the connected system using local IP resouces such as ARP table, route table, DNS cache, and trace route.
+Uses Disc_IP and SpiderNet scripts.

+SpiderNet

+Must be run under an administrative account.
+Runs discovery from the system using local IP resouces such as ARP table, route table, DNS cache, and trace route.

+Sweeper

 Interrogation
 Windows Firewall Analyzer - PowerShell
 Windows Firewall Monitor - C